-Spain tightens COVID rules on access to Balearic islands for Britons
+Spain tightens COVID rules on access to Balearic Islands for Britons

-MADRID, June 28 (Reuters) - Spain will start to demand a negative COVID-19 test or proof of vaccination from British tourists who want to enter Mallorca, Ibiza and the surrounding Balearic islands, Prime Minister Pedro Sanchez said on Monday.
+MADRID (Reuters) -Spain will demand a negative COVID-19 test or proof of vaccination from British tourists who want to enter Mallorca, Ibiza and other Balearic Islands, Prime Minister Pedro Sanchez said on Monday.

-“What we are going to do is apply to British tourists who go to the Balearic islands the same requirements we make of other European citizens,” Sanchez told Cadena SER radio.
-“They will need a full dose of vaccine or a negative PCR,” he added, referring to a type of test for the coronavirus.

 Spain had previously decided to lift the requirement for Britons to present a negative PCR test from May 20.